 Put hook through 1st st of each square, pull yarn through to make a loop with a 2-3” tail.

-*Sc18 to other corner, catching both squares with you hook.
-(Loop first made to attach squares is first half of your first sc, so grab the yarn and pull through to complete the first sc.)
-At the corner, rotate work and sc into end of each row, catching both squares on your hook.
+*Sc18 to the other corner, catching both squares with your hook.
+(Loop first made to attach squares is the first half of your first sc, so grab the yarn and pull through to complete the first sc.)
+At the corner, rotate work and sc into the end of each row, catching both squares on your hook.
 You will end up with 22sc on the side.

-Rep from * back around to the starting point, but do not sc though the starting st.
+Rep from * back around to the starting point, but do not sc through the starting st.

-—Hanger loop is optional, and can be added with a ch6, or more depending on the size of loop you want.
-You can add a loop anywhere you would like by making the ch# and then continuing on with your sc, or if adding at the end, just continue to next step.
+—Hanger loop is optional and can be added with a ch6 or more depending on the loop size you want.
+You can add a loop anywhere you would like by making the ch# and then continuing with your sc, or if adding at the end, just continue to the next step.

-—Sl st into starting st. Cut yarn 2-3” or so from hook, and pull tail rest of the way through the sl st.
+—Sl st into starting st. Cut yarn 2-3” or so from the hook, and pull the tail rest of the way through the sl st.

 *Weave forward and back to secure, and tuck tail inside of pouch created by the squares.